 Title: Assistant Attorney General

 Division: Public Interest

-Candidates must be licensed in the State of Illinois at the time of application.
-At minimum, candidates should have at least two years litigation experience.
-Candidates with demonstrated experience in enforcing state and federal labor laws and foreign language skills are preferred.
+Candidates must be licensed to practice law in the State of Illinois at the time of application.
+Candidates must demonstrate excellent research and writing skills as well as a strong commitment to public service.
+Preferred candidates will have at least one year of litigation experience and foreign language skills.

 To ensure full consideration, please send resume and cover letter to:

 An Equal Opportunity Employer

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.